 Translating employee morale to money

 “You can correlate the Mood KPI with any key number in your organization like orders, sales, projects… This way you can do like us and monetize each point your employee mood goes up or down.“

 “I could never have imagined that all of this would appear just from pressing a button… Talk about creating value!”

 How much money does your company lose for every point of mood KPI you drop?
-Interested in employee morale and productivity?
+Interested in employee morale and productivity efficiency?
 Get 1 Celpax for free and improve your workplace!